pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/automatic_tests.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section presents the automatic validation tests for the FCIDECOMP Software.
-These tests are run on a pipeline on EUMETSAT's Gitlab CI/CD,
+These tests are run on a CI/CD pipeline on EUMETSAT's Gitlab instance,
 on machines provided by EUMETSAT with CentOS 7, Windows 64-bit and Windows 32-bit,
-with the `fcidecomp` software installed.
+with the ``fcidecomp`` software installed.

 The tests can also be run on a local machine, provided:

-- a clone of the :ref:`FCIDECOMP Software Gitlab repository <FCIDECOMP>` is present on the machine
+- a clone of the :ref:`FCIDECOMP Software Gitlab repository <[FCIDECOMP]>` is present on the machine
 - Test data hosted at :ref:`[TEST_DATA] <[TEST_DATA]>` are present on the machine at the path
   ``$EPCT_TEST_DATA_DIR/MTG/MTGFCIL1``
 - The environment variable ``EPCT_TEST_DATA`` is set the path of ``$EPCT_TEST_DATA_DIR``